planetarium/UniLibplanet/docs/basic_node.md

 # Basic Node

-In this section, we will create a simple application that does the following:
+In this section, we will create a simple [Unity] application that does the following:

 - Run a local blockchain node.
 - As the node mines and appends `Block`s, show ths changes in the blockchain's